wp-plugins/adaptive-images/readme.txt

 == Installation ==

-= No surprises here =
+= Usual process =

- 1. Install the plugin via "Plugins > Add New".
+ 1. Install the plugin via "Plugins &gt; Add New".
  2. Activate the plugin.
+ 3. Go to its settings and save them!

- 3. It should simply work!
- 4. De-activate the plugin to disable it.
- 4. Activate the plugin to enable it.
+The plugin should simply work!
+De-activate the plugin to disable it.
+Activate the plugin to enable it.
+Delete it and it&apos;s gone.
+So simple.

 = Debugging =